 Using the boardgame in the secondary classroom, in Latin or English

-The game is a PNP game (“print and play”), which means that you can download it and print it for free.
+The game is a PNP game (“print and play”), meaning you can download and print it for free.
 All you need to play it is a deck of French cards.
 Eager students with plenty of time, especially those in school clubs, will be able to play and enjoy the full version.
-Solitaire gaming may not strike as the most social game for a group of students, but you can either do a quick-fire succession of games for students to compete between them, or opt for a group experience where decisions have to be agreed upon between the members of the crew.
+Solitaire gaming may not strike as the most social game for a group of students, but you can either do a quick-fire succession of games for students to compete between them or opt for a group experience where decisions have to be agreed upon between the crew members.

 The full Latin instructions of the game will be too advanced for most secondary school Latin learners.
 However, a great way to enjoy the game is to first use only the Latin board with the English or Catalan instructions.
 In this way, you get to use some of the Latin, such as “incolae”, “liburna Pinii”, “eruptio Vesuvii” but the instructions are easy to follow.

 I am very keen to hear how others are using this board in their class, so please let us know if you or your students come up with an adapted set of instructions that you would like to share.

 For a more independent online version of the game, you can also play it here:

 Recommended additional resources